Security & Ethics - how does CoLoop remain secure

 Transparency

 AI models are in many ways still a black box.
 Just like the human brain, researchers are aware of their properties and behaviour.
 They know broadly which neurons are lit up by certain stimuli and how they adapt under training.
-They know what happens when broad groups of neurons are disabled in some way and how that can effect the performance of overall system on a set of baseline tasks.
+They know what happens when broad groups of neurons are disabled in some way and how that can affect the performance of the overall system on a set of baseline tasks.
 They don’t typically have a deep and fundamental understanding of what goes on inside that enables the outputs to be derived from the inputs.
-Also just like the human brain this doesn’t stop somebody from intepreting the output of a system perfectly well.
+Also just like the human brain this doesn’t stop somebody from interpreting the output of a system perfectly well.

 When evaluating a system it is important to make a distinction between explainability and interpretability which according to “Explainable AI: A Review of Machine Learning Interpretability Methods” is defined as: